XHYD-FM

 XHYD-FM is a radio station on 105.1 FM in Francisco I. Madero, Coahuila, Mexico.
-The station is operated by GPS Media and carries its Capullo FM romantic format.
+The station is operated by GPS Media and carries its Capullo FM variety hits format.

 History

 XHYD began as XEYD-AM 1410, with a concession awarded to Alejandro Rodríguez Morán on November 22, 1971.
 The station migrated to FM in 2011 and sold in 2015.

 In 2020, GPS Media was born, taking control of several stations, including XHYD-FM.
 All of the stations operated by the new group were rebranded.